Calculating... until our next FREE Code-Along Session. Secure your spot now

 Accounting Databases in Excel

-When it is time to create a custom database, many people start with tools like Microsoft Excel or Google Sheets.
+When it is time to create a custom accounting database, many people start with tools like Microsoft Excel or Google Sheets.
 Especially in finance and accounting, Excel spreadsheets reign supreme!

 Here are some common problems associated with using spreadsheets: